Jswifty/js-studio/src/imagepreloader/README.md

 # ImagePreloader

-<code>ImagePreloader</code> is an object class which can stack up images for preloading, and trigger the callback function once all images are loaded completely.
+<code>ImagePreloader</code> is a static function which triggers the given callback function once all images are loaded completely.

 ## Usage
 ```javascript